TV Drama Vision

 After a year unlike any other, a global resilience is reshaping the industry.
 How has the pandemic affected production and to what extent has it accelerated global transitions in the industry?
 Following the streaming wars, what significance will the European drama industry have in the coming years?
 What can we expect in terms of production, audience behaviour and public financing?
 What stories will audiences embrace and how have our common European storytelling changed, if at all?

-TV Drama Vision takes place online February 3 – 4, 2021
+TV Drama Vision 2021 took place online February 3 – 4.

 We are proud to present the multiple award winning Danish director and screenwriter Susanne Bier as Honorary Guest at TV Drama Vision 2021.